Jorge Blanco (artist)

 Jorge Blanco (born March 21, 1945, in Caracas) is a Venezuelan-born American artist, who emigrated to the United States in 1999.
 He has spent his professional career working as a sculptor, graphic designer and illustrator.
-His work is in public sites in the United States, South America and Japan.
+He is the creator of the comic strip The Castaway.
+He served as Creative Director of El Museo de los Niños for twenty years.